sondrelg/rs-case/docs/README.md

 After only 100 reps, the results seem to stabilize, and flatten out at around a 2.3x longer execution time for the Python implementation.

-The 1-rep result however, seems to show that Python performs better in the scenario that would normally matter.
-For anyone worried about this, I think there's no doubt that one test of 1 rep is a poor experiment, and so I ran this scenario another one million times.
-With a larger sample, the average improvement for `1 rep` averages to `1.85x` while the median becomes `1.88x`.
+*the 1-rep result seems to show that Python actually outperforms Rust in the scenario that would normally *actually* matter.
+Since it makes sense that variance would be high when trying to measure something at the microsecond level I decided to run this individual scenario again, another one million times, to increase the sample size.
+With a larger sample, the average `difference` for 1 rep averages to `1.85x` slower in Python, and the median is `1.88x`.
 In short, the Rust implementation seems to outperform the Python across the board.